-The 2012 Presidential Election is fast approaching – with Presidential voting scheduled for Tuesday, November 6, 2012.
+The 2016 Presidential Election is fast approaching – with the U.S. General Election voting scheduled for Tuesday, November 8, 2016.
 If you have not registered to vote by absentee ballot, now is the time to do it – particularly if you are stationed overseas.

 Military members and their dependents are eligible to vote in the general election.
 There are two easy ways to do this: visit your unit or installation voting assistance officer, or go to the Federal Assistance Voting Program home page.

 You can also find the Federal Assistance Voting Program home page online on a special mobile website found at: http://www.fvap.gov/mobile/ Users who visit the site from a mobile browser should automatically be redirected to the mobile version.
 The mobile browser makes it easy to go through the registration process with just a few clicks, and find the latest news alerts, absentee voting information, State election dates, key contact information, and answers to Frequently Asked Questions.